Extended periodic table: Ununennium (E119)

 The experiment was originally planned to continue to November 2012, but was stopped early to make use of the ^{249}Bk target to confirm the synthesis of tennessine (thus changing the projectiles to ^{48}Ca).
 This reaction of ^{249}Bk + ^{50}Ti was predicted to be the most favorable practical reaction for formation of element 119, as it is rather asymmetrical, though also somewhat cold. (^{254}Es + ^{48}Ca would be superior, but preparing milligram quantities of ^{254}Es for a target is difficult.)
 Nevertheless, the necessary change from the "silver bullet" ^{48}Ca to ^{50}Ti divides the expected yield of element 119 by about twenty, as the yield is strongly dependent on the asymmetry of the fusion reaction.

 Due to the predicted short half-lives, the GSI team used new "fast" electronics capable of registering decay events within microseconds.
 No atoms of element 119 were identified, implying a limiting cross section of 70 fb.
 The predicted actual cross section is around 40 fb, which is at the limits of current technology.

 The team at RIKEN in Wakō, Japan began bombarding curium-248 targets with a vanadium-51 beam in January 2018 to search for element 119.
 Curium was chosen as a target, rather than heavier berkelium or californium, as these heavier targets are difficult to prepare.
 The ^{248}Cm targets were provided by Oak Ridge National Laboratory.
 RIKEN developed a high-intensity vanadium beam.
 The experiment began at a cyclotron while RIKEN upgraded its linear accelerators; the upgrade was completed in 2020.
 Bombardment may be continued with both machines until the first event is observed; the experiment is currently running intermittently for at least 100 days a year.
 The RIKEN team's efforts are being financed by the Emperor of Japan.
-The team at the JINR plans to attempt synthesis of element 119 in the future, probably via the ^{243}Am + ^{54}Cr reaction, but a precise timeframe has not been publicly released.